lavinbrenna/WhatsForDinner.Solution/WhatsForDinner/proposal.md

 #### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP

-* React
-* JavaScript
+* C#
-* Firebase
+* Razor
-* CSS
+* Entity FrameWork Core
-* maybe another react styling tool like tailwind, semantic ui, or material UI.
-* Also considering writing this app using a Python stack : Python, Flask, React
-* Adobe XD
+* MySQL WorkBench
 * Figma

 #### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here

-* Reshuffle week button.
-* Allow user to categorize meals based on their own categorization of healthy, normal and unhealthy meals
-* A user should be able to skip certain meals and then if the user has skipped the meal more than twice, they should be asked to re-evaluate the frequency that they want that meal.
+* A user can add recipes for breakfast, lunch and dinner.
+* A user can reshuffle the week if they don't like the line up
+* A user can import recipes via URL
-* Allow user to create a grocery list using a tag system for when the user creates the recipe.
-Maybe allow user to import recipe information from URLs
+* A user can create a grocery list using the ingredients listed
+* A user can set day preferences, minimum times and maximum times they'd like to eat a meal per week.

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require